Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Penalized Estimation

 \end{theorem}

 The optimal rate of convergence $\sqrt{s_n} \eta_n$ is attained if $\nu_n = O(s_n)$ and $\bar b_n = O(\eta_n)$ which typically holds if $\|\blambda_n\|_\infty = O(\eta_n)$.
 In most classical applications, this rate simplifies to the usual convergence rate $\sqrt{s_n \ln p_n / n}$.
-A similar result (with the same rate) was obtained by \citet{LohWW} under a \emph{restricted strong convexity} (RSC) condition.
-The RSC condition makes assumptions about the realization of a sample, while \cref{theorem3} gives conditions on the population level.
-In the proof, we see that \ref{A:phi-H-penalty} implies that an RSC-type condition holds with high probability.
-Specifically, in most standard cases we have
+A similar rate was obtained by \citet{LohWW} under a \emph{restricted strong convexity} (RSC) condition on the realized sample, whereas \cref{theorem3} uses population-level conditions.
+In most standard cases, \ref{A:phi-H-penalty} implies with high probability the weaker RSC-type condition